- 1 recipe Basic Dough with Pate Fermentee, recipe follows

 Refrigerate the dough at least 10 hours and up to 36 hours.
 When ready, it will be roughly doubled in size and have a fine network of filaments and holes.
 Make this recipe the night before you mix the dough.

-Recipe courtesy Christy Timon & Abram Faber, Clear Flour Bread, Brookline, MA
+Recipe courtesy of Christy Timon & Abram Faber, Clear Flour Bread, Brookline, MA